 ‘Do you trust me?’
 Dickson asks and after hearing all his stories about the old days of Masaai tracking and hunting lions, we all decide that we do.

 Dickson follows the paw prints on the ground with the finesse that only a Maasai possesses, and would you believe that we find the cheetahs?!
 My heart is racing with excitement and I cannot believe our luck!
-With lightning speed, they disappear into the bushes, all 3 of them but Steven manages to capture one on camera as it fled.
+With lightning speed, they disappear into the bushes, all 3 of them but Steven manages to capture one on camera as it flees.

 We try to find them again but they are long gone.
 Dickson then takes us to see a hyena’s den, points out lion tracks on the ground and we end the bush walk shortly after.